IVA Guide 2022

 For free and impartial money advice and guidance, visit MoneyHelper, to help you make the most of your money.

-Not everyone is eligible for an Individual Voluntary Arrangement.
-To be considered for this type of financial agreement, you must have debts that amount of at least £15,000, and you must owe this total amount to three or more creditors.
+Find out in this article how an IVA can allow you to write off up to 90% of your debt.
+This exclusive type of financial agreement is only valid for those that have debts of at least £15,000, and you must owe this total amount to three or more creditors.
 To clear that up, that’s a minimum debt of £15,000 to three financial providers; you could owe all three creditors £5,000 each, and you would be eligible for an IVA.

 Why are IVAs useful?

 An Individual Voluntary Arrangement would be useful to any person or persons who have found themselves with such a large financial debt that they cannot find a way out of the hole they’re in.
 Once you have an IVA in place for your creditors, they cannot contact you regarding your debt and repayments, unless you have missed a payment agreed upon by the IVA.

 Everyone can sympathise with how stressful constant calls and requests for money that you don’t have can be.
 An IVA can put a stop to that, by helping you and your creditors come to an agreement about how much you can actually afford to pay, and how long it will take you to pay them back.